sayonsom/sublime-gridlabd/README.md

 _Alphabetically_:

-- `add_house_this_xmfr` : Add a customer house in the same secondary distribution system
+- `add_house_this_xmfr` : Add a customer house in the same secondary distribution system.
+The customer house has a default ZIP load
 - `add_house_with_pv_this_xmfr` : Add a customer house template in the same secondary distribution system, and this customer has a solar PV installation in their house.
 - `add_solar` : Add a solar PV installation template to an existing house/customer node
 - `capacitor` : Install a capacitor
 - `feeder_template` : Create a template for developing a boiler-plate feeder model.
-This has default configurations for overhead, ungergroud, triplex lines, transformers, and regulators.
+This has default configurations for overhead, underground, triplex lines, transformers, and regulators.
 To create new configurations, the user can create
+- `house`: Add a house with a default ZIP load.
+The house can be replaced be replaced by a typical American house with appliances using the following command.
+- `house_detail`: Creates a typical American household with appliances such as dishwasher, washer-dryer, microwave ovens, etc.
 - `load` : Add a three-phase load template to the model
 - `meter` : Add a meter template to the model
 - `multi_recorder` : A template for recording multiple measurements in a single file, based on `tape` module
 - `new_branch` : Creates a secondary distribution system branch, with one distribution transformer and customer
-- `new_branch_with_pv` : Creates a secondary distribution system branch, with one distribution transformer and customer, and this customer has a solar PV installed
+- `new_branch_with_pv` : Creates a secondary distribution system branch, with one distribution transformer and customer, and this customer has a solar PV installed.
+Please remember that every model that has a solar PV installation will need a climate file.
+If you are developing using the `feeder_template` short-code, please remember to uncomment the climate object and module towards top of the file.
+There are some climate files (TMY3 format, do not use TMY2 as it does not deal with Daylight Savings Time) in the resources/climate_files directory of this repository, else you can download by ZIP Code from [this NREL Website](https://rredc.nrel.gov/solar/old_data/nsrdb/1991-2005/tmy3/by_state_and_city.html).
 - `node` : Adds a new node object to the model
 - `oh_line` : Adds a new overhead line to the model, based on default configuration.
 - `player` : Adds a player object template to pass to other objects, for varying properties of those objects w.r.t time.